CartoDB/cartodb/doc/developer-center/cartocss/01-properties.md

 A uniform resource identifier (URI) is a string of characters used to identify the name of a resource, typically a path on your computer or an internet address.
 You can also apply a URL (as if using HTML), to define a URI image location.

+> In CARTO style code, only an URL to a publicly-available image can be used.

 {% highlight scss %}
 #markers {
   marker-file: url(http://com.cartodb.users-assets.production.s3.amazonaws.com/simpleicon/map43.svg);